Undergraduate Network

 Areas of Focus

 The Undergraduate Network for Academic Public Health focuses on five key domains.
 These domains are the driving force behind the causes the Network advocates for, and the initiatives the Network takes on.
-These domains provide the mechanism for Undergraduate Network members to collaborate, lead discussions around innovation and
+These domains provide the mechanism for Undergraduate Network members to collaborate, lead discussions around innovation and enhanced education.

 Leadership